-Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements
+Responsibilities of Management and those charged with Governance for the Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with IFRS and for such internal control as management determines is necessary to enable the preparation of consolidate financial statements that are free from material misstatement, whether due to fraud or error.
+The Company's Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with IFRS and for such internal control as Management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the consolidated financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, Management is responsible for assessing the Company's ability to continue as a going concern, disclosing as applicable, matters relating to going concern issues and using the going concern basis of accounting unless Management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.